davaya/openc2-jadn/jadn-v2.0.md

 ### 4.4.3 Choice (Untagged)

-The Choice type containing a `combine` TypeOption is an untagged union, a structure that defines a set of types used collectively to classify a value.
+The Choice type containing a `combine` TypeOption is an untagged union, a structure that defines a set of types used collectively to both validate and classify a value.
+An untagged union is a specified logical combination of types to classify the value against, and because each type has a value space the validation result is equivalent to a set operation.

+UnionType = Enumerated#
+  1         // allOf:: AND, set intersection
+  2         // anyOf:: OR, set union
+  3         // oneOf:: XOR, set symmetric difference
+  4         // diff:: NOT, set difference

-The `combine` option value is a keyword that specifies the required combination of FieldTypes:
+The `combine` option value is an enumeration ID that specifies the combination to be evaluated:
-* `allOf`: value must be an instance of all field types
+* `1 (allOf)`: value must be an instance of all field types.
+The classifier result is the first type or none.
+  (AND, *intersection*)
-* `anyOf`: value must be an instance of any of the field types, tried in field order until a match is found
+* `2 (anyOf)`: value must be an instance of any of the field types, tried in field order until a match is found.
+  The classifier result is the first matching type or none.
+  (OR, *union*)
-* `oneOf`: value must be an instance of one of the field types and no others
+* `3 (oneOf)`: value must be an instance of one of the field types and no others.
+  The classifier result is the matching type or none.
+  (XOR, *symmetric difference*)
+* `4 (diff)`: value must be an instance of the first field type and not an instance of any others.
+  The classifier result is the first type or none.
+  (NOT, *difference*)

 Field order does not matter for the `allOf` and `oneOf` options because values must always be evaluated against all FieldTypes.